iNoSec2/RedTeamHelp/README.md

 # RedTeamHelp
 *UPDATE 1/20/23*
-Ghostpack binaries in the active directory section have been cleaned up with confuserex.
-Deleted alot of old, useless AMSI bypasses.
-Deleted tools I dont use anymore.
-Adding shellcode loaders.
-Added a ton of BOFS.
+1. Ghostpack binaries in the Active Directory section have been cleaned up and gone through control flow obfuscation,type scrambling,function obfuscation, anti-debug,antidump measures with confuserex.

+2. Deleted alot of old, useless AMSI bypasses as well as tools I dont use anymore.

+3. Adding shellcode loaders.

+4. Added a ton of BOFS.
 Thanks to Boku,Outflank,mkgeeky,ajpc500 and all else.

 *UPDATE 1/19/23*